-Once you’ve committed to the idea and decided to purchase, you’ll want to be familiar with what an official and legitimate Super Bowl ticket should look like.
-We at TickPick have created this blog with the intention of providing fans out there with a few useful tips on how to ensure the Super Bowl ticket you have is authentic.
+We at TickPick have created this blog with the intention of providing fans out there with a few useful tips on how to ensure you aren’t buying a counterfeit ticket for the most important NFL game of the season.

 Raised Lombardi trophy

 This feature is pretty self-explanatory, but as all of you know by now, these Super Bowl tickets are not cheap, and as such, the NFL folks that produce them make sure to do so on high quality ticket stock that includes raised lettering that you can feel if you run your fingers over them.
 If you have a person in the parking lot on the day of the game trying to sell you tickets (which we would 1000% advise against risking regardless of how good or convincing they may look) that feel flimsy or don’t have any of the following features, Do.
 Not.
 Buy.

 - The words “SUPER BOWL” located on the front of the ticket that are at the bottom of the Lombardi Trophy logo are holographic when compared to others